quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part17_7.2.2_Building.md

 ---

 #### Encoder in VAEs
-The encoder in a VAE is responsible for learning the true distribution of the training data \( p(x|\theta) \), where \( \theta \) are the parameters defining the distribution.
+The encoder in a VAE is responsible for learning the true distribution of the training data $p(x|\theta)$, where $\theta$ are the parameters defining the distribution.
 For tractability, we usually assume that the distribution of the latent variable is normal.
 :p What is the role of the encoder in VAEs?
 ??x
-The encoder's role in a Variational Autoencoder (VAE) is to learn the true distribution \( p(x|\theta) \) of the training data by mapping the input data into a latent space.
+The encoder's role in a Variational Autoencoder (VAE) is to learn the true distribution $p(x|\theta)$ of the training data by mapping the input data into a latent space.
 This is typically done by approximating the posterior distribution over the latent variables given the observed data.
 ```python
 # Pseudo-code for encoder
 def encoder(input_data):